 Their major remit was to help ex-servicemen with their health and pension problems.
 Committee meetings were held in the Priory Hall which acted as the village hall at the time.
 Committee members paid 6 pence (2½p) each meeting towards the purchase of bricks to build the hut.
 Members subscription was half a crown – 2/6d (12½p).

-The hut was built from 2 Nissun huts bought from the POW camp at Wrabness for £30 each.
-Mr Geater, who ran the garage in the village, transported the huts free of charge while Col. Waller, who lived at Boxted Lodge, sold a 50 year lease on the land to the Legion for a peppercorn rent.
-The hut was finally opened in 1948 whan a small bottle of beer cost 9d while a large brown ale was 1/8d.
+The hut, on Straight Road, was built from 2 Nissun huts bought from the POW camp at Wrabness, for £30 each.
+Mr Geater, who ran the garage in the village, transported the huts free of charge while Col. Waller, who lived at Boxted Lodge, sold a 50-year lease on the land to the Legion for a peppercorn rent.
+The hut was finally opened in 1948 when a small bottle of beer cost 9d while a large brown ale was 1/8d.
 The hut was heated by two tortoise stoves – one in the middle and the other at the far end.
 Beer was supplied by Ind, Coope and Allsopp who also provided the chairs for the hut.

-Eric Gant comes from an ardent Legionnaire family.
-His father, Harry, was Secretary from 1937 until 1964 when Eric took over.
-At this time there were over 300 members.
-Both Eric and Harry were awarded the Legion’s Gold badge and Eric had the great honour of carrying the Boxted standard at two British Legion Remembrance celebrations in the Albert Hall – in 1964 and 1988.
-In 2015 Boxted was again represented with current chairman Barry Took representing the club.
+The Gant family are prominent figures in our Branch history.
+Harry was secretary from 1937 until 1964 when his son Eric took over; at this time there were over 300 members.
+Both Eric and Harry were awarded the Legion’s Gold badge and Eric had the great honour of carrying the Boxted Standard at two British Legion Remembrance celebrations in the Albert Hall – in 1964 and 1988.
+In 2015 Boxted was again represented by the current Standard Bearer, Barry Took.